medford-group/TAPsolver/docs/resources/input_file/README.md

 Desciption: Tells the script whether or not parameter fitting should be performed on the provided experimental data.

-#### Optimization Method

-Options: 'Newton-CG', 'BFGS', 'SLSQP', 'CG', 'basinhopping', 'COBYLA', 'TNC'

-Desciption: See the [scipy documentation](https://docs.scipy.org/doc/scipy/reference/optimize.html) for more details on each of these methods.
-Recommendations will be included in future versions of the documentation.

-#### Objective Points

-Options: - - - - (subject to change)

-Desciption: The number and distribution of the points that will be used to fit the curves in the 'optimization method'.

 #### RRM Analysis

 Options: 'TRUE' or 'FALSE'

 Desciption: (Subject to change)

-#### MKM Analysis
+#### Thin-Zone Analysis

 Options: 'TRUE' or 'FALSE'

-Desciption: (Subject to change) Primarily used to store thin zone concentrations and rates.
+Desciption: Store thin zone concentrations and rates.

-#### Petal Plots
+#### Display Objective Points

 Options: 'TRUE' or 'FALSE'

-Desciption: (Subject to change) Generate simple petal plots showing the rates relative to different concentrations.
+Description: Display the points used for optimization on the output graph.

+#### Fitting Gif

+Options: 'TRUE' or 'FALSE'

+Description: Generate a gif showing the outlet curves for each step in the optimization routine.

+#### Uncertainty Quantification

+Options: 'TRUE' or 'FALSE'

+Description: Used to calculate the uncertainty in parameters found during optimization.

 ### Reaction Information

 Description: Used to specify the elementary reactions involved in the microkinetic model.